msinvent/CarND-Traffic-Sign-Classifier-Project/README.md

   210 ]
 ```

 where class 0 'Speed limit (20km/h)' with 180 samples, class 1 'Speed limit (30km/h)' with 1980 samples and so on and so forth.
+Though there is significant difference in the frequency I am not going for data augmentation of balancing because of my assumptionn that if the training and test data set is part of a single sample pool.
+And if the process of selection is random to a good extent then any bias introduced in the network due to biased class sample frequency will not have a significant affect since even the training data will have a similar frequency distribution. ( It is just an assumptions and I might would have come back to it if the accurary requirement after all my other effors would not have would not have given me satisfactorily result )

 ### Design, train and test a model architecture
 As I mentioned above the first step of data preprocessing was to change the image to gray scale using